Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 The “Before” Laminate Cabinet

-Before taking free items from Facebook groups or at the end of people’s driveways (like we did for this playhouse as well) make sure that it is sturdy and worth your time.
-We have been so lucky that we only redo old furniture pieces that are worth it.
+PRO TIP: Before taking free items from Facebook groups or at the end of people’s driveways (like we did for this playhouse as well) make sure that it is sturdy and worth your time.
+We have been so lucky that we only redone old furniture pieces worth redoing.

 And as I told my husband, it is FREE and I have an idea so you better just go get it.